dotnet/arcade/Documentation/Darc.md

 The [`darc add`](#add) command adds a new dependency.
 It takes a number of parameters, though only `--name` and `--type` are initially required.
-It is highly recommended at least the `--repo` parameter be provided.
+It is highly recommended at least the `--repo` parameter be provided so that the sha/version data can be filled in using [`darc update-dependencies`](#update-dependencies).
 See [Toolset vs. Product Dependencies](#toolset-vs-product-dependencies) below for information on type.
 For example: